 Turner: South African legislation pertaining to the management of large predators has to change drastically.
 Currently, White Lions are not protected by South African law, because they are not classified appropriately on the Schedule of Threatened & Protected Animals of National Importance.
-In fact, at the present time (2019) the conservation authority in South Africa (Department of Environmental Affairs - DEA) has down-listed the IUCN conservation status of ALL lions in South Africa from 'Vulnerable' to 'Least Concern'.
-This will increase the hunting of lions in the wild, and thereby increase the availability of and therefore the demand for lion parts and bones, putting the lion at greater risk of extinction.
+In fact, in 2019, the conservation authority in South Africa (Department of Environmental Affairs (DEA)

+down-listed the IUCN conservation status of ALL lions in South Africa from 'Vulnerable' to 'Least Concern'.
+This change increased the hunting of lions in the wild, and thereby increased the availability of and therefore the demand for lion parts and bones, putting the lion at greater risk of extinction.

 White Lions are important because of their conservation and eco-tourism value, but also their enormous cultural and spiritual significance for the indigenous communities of the K2C Biosphere Region.
-A PhD study is being done (2018 to 2021) by J A Turner on the 'Ecology of the White Lion' which will show that the White Lion is a capstone animal for protecting the lion population in the Ganyon Biosphere - third largest canyon in the world.
+A PhD study is being done (2018 to 2023) by Jason A. Turner on the 'Ecology of the White Lion' which will show that the White Lion is a capstone animal for protecting the lion population in the Greater Kruger National Park, and the Kruger to Canyon Biosphere - third largest canyon in the world.